Priyanka200415/web-based-mcq-quiz-system/README.md

 # Web-Based MCQ Quiz System

-## Project Description
-This is a Web-Based MCQ Quiz System developed as part of the Web Technology course.
+A web-based multiple choice quiz system developed as part of the **Web Technology** course.
-The system allows users to register, log in, select a programming language and topic, attempt quizzes, and view their final scores.
+This project allows users to test their programming knowledge in **C, Java, and Python** through an interactive quiz platform.

+---

+## Project Details

+- **Project Title:** Web-Based MCQ Quiz System
+- **Course:** Web Technology
+- **Institution:** XIM University
+- **Instructor:** Dr. Chandan Misra
+- **Date:** 26 March 2025

+---

+## Developed By

+- **Priyanka Priyadarsani Das (UCSE23042)**

+---

+## Objective

+- To create an interactive web-based quiz system
+- To provide topic-wise quizzes in C, Java, and Python
+- To evaluate user performance with instant results
+- To store user scores for future reference

+---

+## Features

+- User signup and login system
+- Language-wise quiz selection (C, Java, Python)
+- Topic-wise questions:
+  - **C:** Basics, Pointers, Data Structures
+  - **Java:** Basics, OOP, Advanced
+  - **Python:** Basics, OOP, Advanced
+- 10 MCQs per topic
+- Automatic score calculation
+- Database-backed system

+---

 ## Technologies Used

+### Frontend
 - HTML
 - CSS
 - JavaScript

+### Backend
 - PHP
 - MySQL

+---

-## Features
+## System Workflow

+1. User signs up or logs in
-- User Signup and Login
+2. User selects programming language and topic
-- Topic-wise quizzes for C, Java, and Python
-- Automatic score calculation
-- Database-driven questions and results
+3. Quiz starts and questions are displayed one by one
+4. Answers are evaluated in real time
+5. Final score is displayed at the end of the quiz

+---

-## Project Report
+## Future Enhancements

-The complete project report is included and explains the system design, workflow, and future enhancements.
+- Leaderboard system
+- User progress tracking
+- Improved UI/UX
+- More programming languages

+---

-## Developed By
+## Conclusion

-**Priyanka Priyadarsani Das**
+This project provides a simple, effective, and interactive way to assess programming knowledge.
+It combines frontend and backend technologies to deliver a complete web-based quiz system.

+---

-B.Tech CSE, XIM University
+**Submitted to XIM University – Web Technology Course**